vanthomiy/pydaadop/docs/examples/quick_manual.md

 ### 2.1 Environment Variables

+!!!
+Warning
+    Naming the file `.env` is a common practice and it's not recommended to change it and even worse to commit it to the repository.
+    We use hte `example.env` file to be able to commit it to the repository using no actual sensitive data.

 Create a `example.env` file in the root of your project and add the following environment variables.
 Feel free to adjust the actual values to your needs.